hossamelshamyy/wp-equation-solver/README.md

     - Sign up for a [Twilio account](https://www.twilio.com/).
     - Activate the WhatsApp Sandbox.
 2. **Create the Server**:
-    - Used Flask to process incoming messages, as in this File.
+    - Used Flask to process incoming messages, as in the `server.py` file located in the `twilio-api` directory in this repository.
         - Parse the message **manually** to check if it’s an equation without using `eval()` because of its security risks.
 3. **Export the Server**:
 - Export the server to a public URL using [ngrok](https://ngrok.com/).
 - Configure the Twilio webhook to point to this URL.

 ### **Steps to use**
 1. **Send `join known-apartment` to this number `+14155238886` to join my sandbox**